Deep learning reveals hidden interactions in complex systems: Results

 \subsection{Vicsek model}

-The concept of active matter was first introduced to describe a system in which a large number of agents consume energy and exert intrinsic force.
-The rich phenomenology of active matter systems such as collective motion has motivated researchers in a wide range of disciplines.\cite{VC_actmat1, VC_actmat2, VC_actmat3} One of the earliest and most prominent models to describe an active matter system is the Vicsek model\cite{VC_origin}, where each agent averages the velocity of nearby agents (including itself) to replace its previous velocity.
+Next, we validate the capability of AgentNet for a continuous and stochastic system.
+The Vicsek model \cite{VC_origin} (VM) is one of the earliest and most prominent models to describe an active matter system, where each agent averages the velocity of nearby agents (including itself) to replace its previous velocity.
 At each time step, every agent updates its position by adding this newly assigned velocity with stochastic noise.
-The exact formulation of the VM model is described in SI. appendix, Table S1.

-Similar to CA, we simulated 1600 datasets and label pairs at one time step apart from each other and consisting of 300 agents each.
-Every agent interacts with other agents within the range $r_c = 1\ m$ and viewing angle $\theta_c = 120^{\circ}$ with respect to its heading direction.
+In this study, every 300th agent in the simulation interacts with other agents within the range $r_c = 1\ m$ and viewing angle $\theta_c = 120^{\circ}$ of its heading direction.
 This complex interaction range models the limitations of sight range and angle in real organisms such as birds.
-We sampled stochastic noise from Gaussian distribution $\mathcal{N}(0,\sigma=0.2)$.

-Since the decision rule in this case is stochastic, we employed a probabilistic version of AgentNet for predicting the position distribution of the next time step.
-AgentNet for VM receives four states variables, positions $\mathbf{x}^t$ and $\mathbf{y}^t$, and velocities $\mathbf{v_x}^t$ and $\mathbf{v_y}^t$, and predicts the positions of the next time step $\mathbf{x}^{t+1}$ and $\mathbf{y}^{t+1}$.
-More precisely, the model infers the parameters of a two-dimensional (2D) Gaussian distribution, mean vector $\mathbf{\mu} = (\mu_x, \mu_y)$, and $2 \times 2$ covariance matrix $\Sigma$.
-We used the negative log likelihood (NLL) loss function for multivariate Gaussian distribution to train the AgentNet for VM as

-where $\mathbf{\mu}_i$ and $\Sigma_i$ are the output of the $i$th agent, and $\mathbf{y}_i$ is the corresponding label of the $i$th cell.
-Note that $\mathbf{y}_i$ is a single stochastically sampled value, thus putting AgentNet for VM in the difficult condition of trying to identify the decision rule with only one sample for each environment.
+The model receives four state variables, positions $\mathbf{x}^t$ and $\mathbf{y}^t$, and velocities $\mathbf{v_x}^t$ and $\mathbf{v_y}^t$, and predicts the positions of the next time step $\mathbf{x}^{t+1}$ and $\mathbf{y}^{t+1}$ in the form of two one-dimensional (1D) Gaussian distributions by optimizing the sum of two negative log-likelihood (NLL) loss functions.
+Note that each training data provides only a single stochastically sampled value, thus putting AgentNet for VM in the difficult condition of trying to identify the general decision rule with only one sample for each environment.